 If you’re an ecommerce retailer, you know how important it is to promote your products as widely as possible.
 Even once you have a great domestic presence, strong marketing, and repeat customers, you want to expand your business.
 That’s when third-party marketplaces become very attractive, both for their reach and their popularity.

 Two of the biggest online marketplaces are Amazon and eBay.
-We talked about Amazon in a previous article, so now it’s time to focus on the other online retail giant, eBay. eBay is the biggest auction website in the world, and getting access to eBay’s millions of monthly visitors will get your products in front of a huge audience.
+We talked about Amazon in a previous article, so now it’s time to focus on the other online retail giant, eBay.

 Whether you’re in Australia, or located elsewhere in the world, you can use eBay to easily expand overseas.

 - North and South America — US, Canada, Argentina, Brazil, Mexico.